smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 * Make sure you have restarted tomcat before attempting to run the RIF for the first time
 * In a non networked single machine environment (e.g. a laptop) the RIF is at: http://localhost:8080/RIF4
 * In a networked environment the RIF is at: ```http://<your domain>/RIF4```, e.g. *https://aepw-rif27.sm.med.ic.ac.uk/RIF4*
+* Test cases are provided in the *tests* folder of the SAHSU supplied bundle

 ## 5.1 Logging On